storedsafe/tokenhandler/README.md

 ```~/.storedsafe-client.rc``` is expected to be only readable and writeable by it's owner.

-The directory to hold the RC file (```--file``` option) is expected to be only readable and writeable by it's owner and possibly have read permissions for the users group.
+The directory to hold the RC file (when using the ```--file``` option) is expected to be only readable and writeable by it's owner and possibly have read permissions for the users group.

 ## Legacy
 The old, python2, client is available in the ```python2``` directory.

 ## Author
-The refactored tokehandler for python3 was completely re-written from scratch by Fredrik Eriksson, CERT-SE.
-Many thanks and mad shouts to him.
+The refactored tokenhandler for python3 was completely re-written from scratch by Fredrik Eriksson, CERT-SE.
+Many thanks and mad shouts to him for his great work.

 ## License
 GPL